Northampton, Northamptonshire

 © Peter Higginbotham.

 After 1930, the workhouse was taken over by the Northampton Borough Council and renamed St Edmund's Hospital which continued in operation until 1998.
-The site is has recently undergone redevelopment.
+In October 2014, after the site had been left unoccupied for more than 15 years, plans were announced for renovating the buildings for use as elderly care home.

 Staff